Agentchow/PublicSushiGame/README.md

-Needs a better/robust score board Impl
+Needs a better/robust score board Impl | MVC Design Pattern

 ## Dreams of Sushi: The Game